jina-ai/jina/docs/how-to/gpu-executor.md

 ````

-Just like that, your code runs on GPU, inside a Jina `Flow`.
+Just like that, your code runs on GPU, inside a Jina Flow.

 Next, we will go through a more fleshed out example in detail, where we use a language model to embed text in our
-documents - all on GPU, and thus blazingly fast.
+Documents - all on GPU, and thus blazingly fast.

 ## Prerequisites

 For this tutorial, you will need to work on a machine with an NVIDIA graphics card.
-You
+If you
-can use various free cloud platforms (like Google Colab or Kaggle kernels), if you do
+don't have such a machine at home, you can use various free cloud platforms (like Google Colab or Kaggle kernels).
-not have such a machine at home.

-You will also need to make sure to have a recent version of [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx)
+Also ensure you have a recent version of [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx)
 installed.
 You don't need to install CUDA for this tutorial, but note that depending on
 the deep learning framework that you use, that might be required (for local execution).

 For the Docker part of the tutorial you will also need to have [Docker](https://docs.docker.com/get-docker/) and
 [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed.

-To run Python scripts you will need a virtual environment (for example [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) or [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments)), and to install Jina inside it using
+To run Python scripts you will need a virtual environment (for example [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) or [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments)), and to install Jina inside it using:

 ```bash
 pip install jina